Ahmad-Zaky/folio_okapi_local_environment/README.md

 - [ ] running in docker environment has an issue, when you run the container the env vars will be added, we have two sources okapi genearal env vars and modules individual env vars they may have duplicates, we need that module specific env vars to overwrite any duplicates found in okapi general env vars.
 - [ ] right now, `database.sh` is implemeneted considering `postgres` works from a docker container not directly installed on the host machine, we need to refactor the `database.sh` implementation to work with both.
 - [ ] currently the login operation goes through `mod-login`, in future we want to have the option to use `mod-users-bl` for login as well.
+- [ ] currently we have the option to authenticate using the new RTR (Refresh Token Rotation) approach, but the curl requests still add the token in the old `X-Okapi-Token` header instead of the `Cookie` header, like it should be.

 See the [open issues](https://github.com/Ahmad-Zaky/folio_okapi_local_environment/issues) for a full list of proposed features (and known issues).